-One of the many things that I love about the barefoot Investor approach to personal finances, is that it is easy to set up and put everything on autopilot.
-Seriously, I no longer do a detailed budget anymore of what we have spent and when and where.
-Keeping a detailed spreadsheet of every transaction is a pain!
-Like a food diary, it can be helpful for a time but a lot of effort to do long term!
-Now I just use the Barefoot Investor Bank accounts to keep everything organised.
+One of the many things that I love about the Barefoot Investor approach to personal finances, is that it is easy to set up and put everything on autopilot.
+Seriously, I no longer do a detailed budget anymore or keep track of every transaction!
+Find out how I use the Barefoot Investor Bank accounts to keep everything organised with very little effort.

-Ok so let’s get on to the nitty gritty…
+Ok so let’s get to the nitty gritty…

 How many bank accounts?

-Scott Pape aka The Barefoot Investor reccomends setting up 5 bank accounts.
+Scott Pape aka The Barefoot Investor recommends setting up 5 bank accounts.